Frequently Asked Questions

 Why are you doing this?

-Originally, Chris, Kendall, Michael and Nathan had been RPG gamers for decades, but we’d never been at the same table at the same time.
-Chris and Kendall had been in a group since 1999, and Michael and Kendall gamed together before the days of cell phones.
+Originally, Chris, Kaylee, Michael and Nathan had been RPG gamers for decades, but we’d never been at the same table at the same time.
+Chris and Kaylee had been in a group since 1999, and Michael and Kaylee gamed together before the days of cell phones.

 One of the things that all four agreed upon is that what we want most for out of our games is a good story and separately we weren’t finding that.
 We’d been listening a lot to inspirations and podcasts about gaming, such as One Shot and Campaign – and it really drove us to find a group that could tell a great story together, not just roll some dice every few weeks.
 Within a couple hours of the first character-building session getting off the ground, we knew we had to record these sessions because we’d found what we’d been looking for.